KhaelK138/KhaelK138.github.io/markdown/WindowsPrivilegeEscalation.md

 		- `.\PrintSpoofer64.exe -i -c powershell.exe`

 **Bypassing UAC**
+- If we're a local administrator on a system, but get an `Access is denied.` error while a attempting to perform a privileged action, it's likely UAC
 - Windows User Account Control can be bypassed using many different techniques
 - Check if it's running with `REG QUERY HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\ /v EnableLUA`
 	- Check level with `REG QUERY HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\System\ /v ConsentPromptBehaviorAdmin` (5 being the highest level)
 - The bypasses/escalations we can do depend on our Windows version number, which we can get with `[environment]::OSVersion.Version`
 - The [UACME](https://github.com/hfiref0x/UACME) project maintains a list of bypasses per Windows version number
+- The [Bypass UAC](https://github.com/FuzzySecurity/PowerShell-Suite/tree/master/Bypass-UAC) powershell script can automate this
+	- `Import-Module .\Bypass-UAC.ps1` and then `Bypass-UAC -Method UacMethodSysprep`

+**Bypassing GPO restrictions**
+- Often, GPO restrictions will be in place where users can't access perform certain actions
+	- This could be accessing a certain share or folder from Explorer or running cmd/powershell
+- Thus, we can do something like open MS paint, open the file dialog box from there, and then type the fileshare in the filename field
+	- Something like `\\127.0.0.1\c$\users\{user}`
+	- This can also help us break out of restricted environments or kiosks, as we can host `cmd.exe` in a network share, access the share from paint's explorer dialog, right click `cmd.exe`, and open it
+		- Alternatively, we can edit an existing shortcut such that the `Target` field is `C:\Windows\System32\cmd.exe`, and thus opening the shortcut pops cmd
+	- `.bat`, `.ps`, and `.vbs` scripts will sometimes automatically execute, which can also be used to gain a shell
+- Can also try using Q-Dir or Explorer++ if GPO restrictions are on explorer itself (similar story with Simpleregedit or SmallRegistryEditor for registry restrictions)

+## Miscellaneous

+**WireShark**
+- Wireshark isn't limited to Administrators by default, so if we can run it, we can capture creds sent over the wirexx